IIIF/cookbook-recipes/recipe/0154-geo-extension/index.md

 Note that [Google Maps will display coordinates in Latitude, Longitude order](https://developers.google.com/maps/documentation/javascript/reference/coordinates
 ), but [GeoJSON specifies it needs to be supplied in Longitude, Latitude order](https://datatracker.ietf.org/doc/html/rfc7946#section-3.1.1
 ).
 Always confirm the order of your coordinates when gathering them, as other web mapping platforms may have these format inconsistencies.
-Data from the resource such as an image URL, label or summary is connected with those shapes via `properties` in GeoJSON.

 For all the information on how to use the `navPlace` property see the [implementation notes in the IIIF Extensions directory.](https://iiif.io/api/extension/navplace/#5-implementation-notes)